The Travel Foundation has been working on projects in the Caribbean, which support communities and protect or enhance the environment, since 2004.

 - CCCCE-ARK project - Providing tourism related training and workshops, in support of Caribsave’s Climate Change, Coastal Community Enterprises, Adaptation, Resilience and Knowledge project (CCCCE-ARK), to 8 community groups across Jamaica, Belize, Barbados, and the Bahamas

 - Working with bee keepers from the Dallas Castle area of Jamaica to provide funding for equipment and basic technical, business, marketing and life-skills training

-In March 2009 we commenced an inter-island water and energy initiative in the Caribbean, 'switch off, save big' using our greener accommodations toolkit.
+- An inter-island water and energy saving initiative called 'switch off, save big'

 - Providing in-kind training support to the Rastafari Indigenous Village initiative in Jamaica

 - Helping to create links between farmers and hoteliers

 We're working on a recycled glass jewellery project to help young people earn a living from tourism.

 We're providing tourism related training resources and workshops to 8 community groups across the Caribbean.